-Lydia Bentley has heard stories about the Montauk Project all her life: stories about the strange things that took place at the abandoned military base near her home and the people who’ve disappeared over the years.
+Lydia Bentley has heard stories about the Montauk Project all her life: stories about the strange things that took place at the abandoned military base near her home and people who've disappeared over the years.
 Stories about people like her own great-grandfather.

-When Lydia stumbles into a portal that transports her to a dangerous and strange new reality, she discovers that all the stories she’s ever heard about the Montauk Project are true, and that she’s in the middle of one of the most dangerous experiments in history.
+When Lydia stumbles into a portal that transports her to a dangerous and strange new reality, she discovers that all the stories she's heard about the Montauk Project are true, and that she's in the middle of one of the most dangerous experiments in history.

 Time travel in YA books haven’t been touched upon until now.
 I’m definitely liking this theme.
 It had an infinite amount of possibilities and it can be rather exciting to move forward or backward in time.
 We find Lydia Bentley, your average seventeen year old teenager on her way to apply for summer internships.
 Looking forward to her future she could not guess what could happen.
 While walking in the forest with her grandpa, she uncovers the secrets that have been haunting her grandpa for the past thirty years.